18F/laptoptwo/README.md

 # LaptopTwo

-LaptopTwo is a script to set up an OS X computer for web development, and to keep it up to date.
+The purpose of this script is to set up a macOS computer for web/software development, primarily at 18F/TTS/GSA.

-It can be run multiple times on the same machine safely.
+This can be safely run multiple times.
-It installs, upgrades, or skips packages based on what is already installed on the machine.

 ## Requirements

+The script installs what it needs to do what it does.

+## Testing

-This script has been tested on:
+This has been tested on:

 * [macOS Mojave 10.14](https://www.apple.com/osx/)